giannourizou/E-Learning/README.md

 The project was developed as part of a university assignment.

 ## Features
--Category & Subcategory Navigation
-View available categories, subcategories, and related educational materials.
+- Category & Subcategory Navigation: View available categories, subcategories, and related educational materials.

-Material Details View
-Display books and lectures with full metadata (title, author, publisher, description, cost, etc.).
+- Material Details View: Display books and lectures with full metadata (title, author, publisher, description, cost, etc.).

-User Authentication (Login)
-Users must log in to add items to their cart.
+- User Authentication (Login): Users must log in to add items to their cart.

-Shopping Cart Management
-Add educational items to a temporary session-based shopping cart.
+- Shopping Cart Management: Add educational items to a temporary session-based shopping cart.

 ## Tech Stack